 AHCCCS-Eligible Seniors 65 and Older

-LHO members are seniors aged 65 and older who are enrolled in Arizona's ALTCS-EPD (Elderly and Physically Disabled) program through AHCCCS — Arizona's Medicaid system.
+LHO is being developed for seniors aged 65 and older who are enrolled in Arizona's ALTCS-EPD (Elderly and Physically Disabled) program through AHCCCS — Arizona's Medicaid system.
 They are people who need structured daily support to remain safely in their homes and communities rather than transitioning to more intensive, more expensive care settings.

-Many of our members use wheelchairs or walkers.
+Many prospective members use wheelchairs or walkers.
 Many need assistance with daily activities.
 Many live alone or with family caregivers who depend on Adult Day Health Care to stay employed.
 All of them deserve a place where they are safe, known, and cared for.

 Age 65 or older — LHO serves seniors in the ALTCS-EPD program